ofirgall/dotfiles/README.md

 * tmux - plugin to add relative line numbers in copy mode
 * nvim - config illuminate new version
 * nvim - create the color scheme
-* nvim - gitmode go to next dirty file if finished
 * playgrounds - create them on first install, like `cg` choose a language and open nvim in left side of tmux and right side leave a pane for run/compile
 * nvim - custom textobjects, function name, better call (all call, the function that called)
 * nvim - nvim-cmp sources from all buffers/git tree in gitcommit ft